-So, did you know that in 1835, a New York farmer presented Andrew Jackson with a gigantic wheel of cheddar cheese.
+So, did you know that in 1835, a New York farmer presented Andrew Jackson with a mammoth wheel of cheddar cheese.
 Weighing more than 1,400 pounds, it was four feet in diameter and stood nearly three feet high.
 Jackson let the gift sit, aging, for two years in the vestibule (lobby) of the White House.

 A few weeks before leaving office, Jackson invited the public to a reception in honor of George Washington’s birthday.
 According to newspaper accounts, more than 10,000 well-wishers swarmed to the White House, hoping to get a glimpse of the departing president – and a piece of the cheese!
 When the last guests finally left, all that remained of the cheese were the pieces that had been ground into the carpet, smudged across the walls, and smeared on the satin couches and curtains.

 If you're in the mood for something cheesy today, this recipe for Extra Cheesy Cheddar Cheese Bread is a great addition for large social gatherings and is a cinch to make at the last minute!!

 1 pound shredded sharp cheddar cheese